jqcorreia/tudo/README.md

 - [x] Lua based configuration (very early but promising)
 - [x] Migrate to mlua, due to serde support
 - [x] Support for multiple screens
-- [x] !
-Layout builder and simplified component access
+- [x] Layout builder and simplified component access
 - [x] Component get_state and set_state
 - [x] Use a new component spinner to sinalize sources loading
 - [x] Extend canvas drawing functions implementing more complex shapes (rounded rect, circle, quadrants, ...)
 - [x] Mouse coords translation to local component coords and list item click
+- [x] Support font family by name, using `fc-list` for getting installed fonts and filenames
+- [x] Proper XDG standard support for XDG_DATA_DIRS regarding applications and icons
 - [ ] !
+Make LayoutManager implement UIComponent so it can be called directly to update and draw
+- [ ] !
 Implement component focus (which will receive events)
-- [ ] Get system default font, maybe
+- [ ] Get system default font and use it as a best effort font in case requested font doesn't exist
 - [ ] Prompt window available to actions
 - [ ] More prettier
 - [ ] Better search (fuzzy)